D0n9X1n/hexo-tag-cloud/README.md

   </div>
 <% } %>
 ```
-+ ** src should be the tagcloud.swf path，such as my site is :http://mikecoder.github.io, then src="http://mikecoder.github.io/tagcloud.swf"**
 + then we have finished the plugin install and configuration.
 And you can write and deploy as usual, it will create tagcloud auto.
 Enjoy your hexo.

 ##IMPORTANT